Breastfeeding: It’s a Good Start!

 - Support breastfeeding mothers-at home, at work, and in your community.

-- Learn about breastfeeding know how and tips to cope with challenges.
+- Learn about breastfeeding and the tips you may need to help cope with challenges.

 - If you are a new mom, try to exclusively breastfeed for 6 months and continue breastfeeding for a year in combination with solid foods.
 Talk to your health provider about introducing solid foods.
 Learn about the few cases when women should not breastfeed.